 A final grade is assigned by the instructor upon completion of coursework to earn credit during a semester or other term.
-A student who disagrees with the final grade assigned by the instructor may seek remedy using an evidence-based argument on one of the following grounds:
+A student who disagrees with the final grade assigned by the instructor may seek remedy using an evidence-based argument within five (5) days after grades are posted on one of the following grounds:

 - 1. Discrimination: defined as unfair treatment or assignment of grade on the basis of race, religion, national origin, sex, age, ancestry, handicapped status, gender identity, sexual orientation, or political affiliation. - 2.
-Capricious evaluation: defined as significant or unjustified departure from grading procedures outlined in the course syllabus or by the university or arbitrary assignment of grades.
+Capricious evaluation: defined as significant or unjustified departure from grading procedures outlined in the course syllabus or by the University or arbitrary assignment of grades.
 Capricious evaluation cannot be claimed if a student merely disagrees with the subjective evaluation of the instructor. - 3.
 Errors: including clerical errors or errors in grade calculations that can be demonstrated in an objective manner.